The Dustman and the Judge

 "Come inside," said she.
 After they were settled, she said, "I have an idea, but you must listen carefully and do everything exactly as I say."
 She told him she would visit the Cadi herself that very afternoon.
 After she had been inside for ten minutes, the dustman was to enter and ask for the 500 silver coins as if it were the first time.

 Then the lady ushered a servant to her side.
 The lady said to her servant, "Wait outside the Cadi's home and watch the front door carefully.
-You'll see me enter and ten minutes later the dustman will enter.
+You will see me enter and ten minutes later the dustman will enter.
 You must wait until the dustman leaves.
 At that point you must run in the front door.
-When you see me you must say: 'My lady!
-Your husband has returned from Egypt and awaits you at home!' " This made absolutely no sense to the servant, but she rehearsed her lines as asked until her mistress was satisfied that she recited them accurately and with the proper urgency.
+When you see me you must say this: 'My lady!
+Your husband has returned from Egypt and awaits you at home!' "

 That afternoon the lady paid a call on the Cadi.